 Weeki Wachee National State Park came on my radar when I was planning a trip through Northern Florida as a place to stop and see real mermaids swim.
 Wait – what?
 Mermaids?
 That was my reaction when I first heard about it.
-And after that all I wanted was to see the Weeki Wachee Mermaid Show.
+And after that, all I wanted was to see the Weeki Wachee Mermaid Show.

 Weeki Wachee is a magical place.
 The mermaids have been swimming in these waters for over 60 years.
 We were extremely lucky to visit when the ‘Former’ mermaids all between their 50’s and 60’s, who have long retired, come once per month (voluntarily) and do a show.
-They start by introducing themselves and their absolute love and deep camaraderie with each other is so evident and so amazing.
+They start by introducing themselves, and their absolute love and deep camaraderie with each other are so evident and so amazing.

 You can tell how grateful they are to have been part of this park, and what they say is that Weeki Wachee Springs is their own personal Fountain of Youth.
 And judging by the way they look and act and perform, I’m almost compelled to get in there myself.